CS-DS-125/125book/py4e_rst/13-web.rst

 `www.py4e.com/code3/geoxml.py <http://www.py4e.com/code3/geoxml.py>`__
 to print out the two-character country code from the retrieved data.
 Add error checking so your program does not traceback if the country code is not there.
-Once you have it working, search for “Atlantic Ocean” and make sure it can handle locations that are not in any country.
+Once you have it working, search for "Atlantic Ocean" and make sure it can handle locations that are not in any country.